keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 `CLOSED`
-: The connection has been fully terminated and that no further communication is possible.
+: The connection has been fully terminated, and no further communication is possible.
 Visible for both the client and server sides.

 When troubleshooting the TCP layer protocol problems, you will need to understand the meaning of these socket states.
-The definitions are not defined by the TCP protocol itself, instead, they are different per OS vendors.
+The definitions are not defined by the TCP protocol itself; instead, they are different per OS vendor.
 You should check the documentation of the socket state definitions from the OS you're working on.

 The Linux command to view the socket states is `ss`: